Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 What Can It Do?

-Gateway gives your AI access to 71 actions across three providers:
+Gateway gives your AI access to 170 actions across seven providers plus built-in file storage:

 ProviderActionsWhat Your AI Can Do